The United States Supreme Court - U.S. Supreme Court

 West (a subsidiary of Thomson Reuters) publishes the Supreme Court Reporter (KF 101 .A3W4- 5th Floor Law Library).
 As mentioned here, these are unofficial.
 Many people rely on the latter two for citations as they will appear in print long before the Court’s official publication, which can lag from one to two years from the release of an opinion.

-U.S. Federal Appellate Courts - U.S. 7th Circuit Court of Appeals
+U.S. Federal Appellate Courts - U.S. 7th Circuit Court of Appeals (Illinois is in the 7th Circuit Court of Appeals)

 The Federal Courts are broken into 13 Circuits.
 They comprise the 1st through 11th Circuit Courts of Appeals, the Circuit Court of Appeals for the District of Columbia, and the Circuit Court of Appeals for the Federal Circuit.
 The latter has specialized jurisdiction in patent appeals, trade disputes, and other specific causes.